 Also living with her was her unmarried sister, Louisa Hitchcock.

 Louisa Hitchcock died in April of 1883.
-By 1885, the Lorings and Moultons had moved to Allston.
-Laura Loring continued to be shown as the owner of 364 Marlborough on the 1888 Bromley map.
+By 1884, the Lorings and Moultons had moved to Allston.
+Laura Loring continued own 364 Marlborough and lease it to others.

 By the 1883-1884 winter season, 364 Marlborough was the home of banker Stephen Moody Crosby and his wife, Anna (Hayden) Crosby.
 They previously had lived at the Hotel Berkeley (southeast corner of Berkeley and Boylston).
-Anna Crosby is shown as the owner of 364 Marlborough on the 1890, 1895, and 1898 Bromley maps, and Stephen Crosby is shown as the owner on the 1908 map.
+They had no children.

-By 1888, the Crosbys had been joined at 364 Marlborough by Ann Crosby’s niece, Miss Gertrude E. Hayden, the daughter of Thomas Hayden.
+By the 1885-1886 winter season, they had been joined by Ann Crosby’s niece, Miss Gertrude Estelle Hayden, the daughter of Thomas Hayden and Elizabeth (Eaton) Hayden.

 Gertrude Hayden continued to live at 364 Marlborough during the 1910-1911 winter season, but moved thereafter to The Holland at 50 Commonwealth.

 364 Marlborough was not listed in the 1912 and 1913 Blue Books.